TileDB-Inc/TileDB-Trino/README.md

 path you will use within the Docker image to access `/local/array/path` (you can replace it with another path of your choice).

-The TileDB presto connector supports most SQL operations from PrestoDB.
-Arrays can be referenced dynamically and are not required to be "pre-registered" with Presto. *No external service* (such as [Apache Hive](https://hive.apache.org/)) is required.
+The TileDB presto connector supports most SQL operations from TrinoDB.
+Arrays can be referenced dynamically and are not required to be "pre-registered" with Trino. *No external service* (such as [Apache Hive](https://hive.apache.org/)) is required.

 Examples: